The Historic Center

 8

-San Francisco: The Saint's Church
+San Francisco: The Saint at the Tomb

 The Franciscan church holding the tomb of Hermano Pedro, first canonised saint of Central America.